Best Camera for Sports Photography: 12 Top Picks in 2024

 I just said that the right camera can make the job easier, and in the case of the Canon R6 II, it does.
 The specs are good and my entire workflow has become a lot better.

-You can capture a lot of action with the 40fps electronic shutter, but I recommend using the mechanical shutter for sports photography.
+You can capture a lot of action with the 40fps electronic shutter, but I recommend using the mechanical shutter for sports photography, as you can see in this settings guide.

 All in all, I recommend the Canon R6 II as the best mirrorless camera for sports photography.